Home » Marie Delly, 34: Vanished After Leaving Job At Wal-Mart In 2010

 According to reports, Dareus underwent a four-question polygraph test and failed two of the questions.
-His accounts of his activities when his wife went missing were also said to have been contradictory—he told authorities that he dropped her off at work but later stated that she did not go into work that day.
-Surveillance footage shows a car similar to his in the Wal-Mart parking lot on the afternoon his wife went missing, and later a highway toll booth captured his vehicle makings its way to Miami.
+His accounts of his activities when his wife went missing were also said to have been contradictory—he told authorities that he dropped her off at work but later stated that she did not go to work that day.
+Surveillance footage shows a car similar to his in the Walmart parking lot on the afternoon his wife went missing, and later, a highway toll booth captured his vehicle making its way to Miami.
 His phone records reportedly showed that he was in Miami for a short time.

 In October 2015, this case took a turn when Dareus was arrested on murder charges.
 It was then that a man visited a Hyatt Regency in Orlando, shot and killed 49-year-old Cedilien Forestal in his car on the fifth floor of the hotel’s parking lot, and drove off in a red vehicle after pointing a gun at and threatening Michael Biagioni, a hotel employee.